 We had just caught a bunch of walleyes and northern pike and John fried those up beautifully.
 Flora was in charge of the potato salad.

-This was a recipe she had developed over years of trial and error and she assured us that this was the best.
+This was a healthy potato salad recipe she had developed over years of trial and error and she assured us that this was the best.

 You see, Flora is a physician and very health conscious.
-She’s like wake up at 4:30 am and take a 3 mile run before getting ready for work healthy.
+She’s like… wake up at 4:30 am and take a 3 mile run before getting ready for work.

 I remember both of my grandmothers boiling whole potatoes, then peeling them to make potato salad.
 This creates a potato that kind of crumbles when you cut it into pieces and the texture is perfect for the salad.
 The potatoes remain quite starchy too unlike they would be if peeled, chopped, then boiled.